translation/rails/README.md

 ### Ignored YAML keys

 Sometimes you would like to ignore some YAML keys coming from gems or so.

-You can use the `ignored_key_prefixes` for that.
+You can use the `ignored_key_prefixes` array with a mix or strings and regular expressions.

-For example, this can be a mix of strings and regular expressions:
+For example:

 ~~~ruby
 TranslationIO.configure do |config|